questionmark/qm-oap-docs/src/deliveryodata/feeds.rst

 ..  od:feed::   ScoringResults ScoringResult

+    :method GET: for reading scoring results
+    :method PUT: for updating the score
+    :filter QuestionID: the question being answered
+    :filter ResultID: the result that generated the scoring task
+    :expand ScoringTask: the task
+    :expand Rubric: the scoring rules
+    :expand DimensionScores: the individual dimension scores

     The Scoring Results feed contains the scores awarded by subjective marking.
 ScoringResults are associated with ScoringTasks.

 ..  od:feed::   ScoringTasks ScoringTask

+    :method GET: for reading scoring tasks
+    :method PUT: for updating the status of a scoring task
+    :filter QuestionID: the question being answered
+    :filter ResultID: the result that generated the scoring task
+    :filter Status: the status of the scoring task
+    :expand Assessment: expands the assessment that was being taken
+    :expand Question: expands the question that was answered
+    :expand Result: expands the result that generated the scoring task
+    :expand Answer: expands the answer that generated the scoring task
+    :expand Group: expands the optional Group related to this task
+    :expand ScoringResult: use with caution, see :od:prop:`ScoringTask.ScoringResult` for details

-    The ScoringTasks feed contains one entity for each Answer that requires subjective scoring.
-The scores actually awarded are in the associated ScoringResult.
+    The ScoringTasks feed contains one entity for each :od:type:`Answer` that requires subjective scoring.
+The scores actually awarded are in the associated :od:type:`ScoringResult`.

 Entity Type Reference